 A Little History

 Tai Chi’s (t’ai chi ch’üan,太极拳) exact origins are unknown and most theories are from legend.

 Taoist monk Zang Sanfeng is credited with starting the ancient practice.
-It is a form of martial arts used for defense as well as health benefits, in the 12th century.
+It is a form of martial arts used for defense and health benefits in the 12th century.
 He either dreamt about or witnessed a fight between a snake and a crane in the Wu-dang Mountains.

-Chen Wangting invented the modern-day form of Tai Chi as a warrior and a scholar in the Ming Dynasty.
+Chen Wangting invented the modern-day Tai Chi form as a warrior and a scholar in the Ming Dynasty.
 In his retirement, Chen created a new form of martial arts based on the Chen family style.
-He then combined it with the study of Yi Jing, Chinese medicine, theories of yin-yang, the five elements, the study and theory of Jingluo, and methods of Daoyin and Tuna.
+He then combined it with the study of Yi Jing, Chinese medicine, yin-yang theories, the five elements, the study and theory of Jingluo, and methods of Daoyin and Tuna.

 Tai Chi is also known as Meditation in Motion.
 This low-impact exercise can help calm your spirit while your body gently moves through each pose.

 When done correctly, Tai Chi can help with many things.

 An increase in your energy levels.

 Researchers at Harvard Medical School have found that patients with chronic heart failure benefit from T’ai Chi.
 This “meditation in motion” helps keep the body active and limber.
 Calming the mind as you release tension from achy muscles.